lsst-dm/dmtn-020/index.rst

   for the team, monitor and optimize team performance.

 - Work closely with the DM Project Manager on defining short and long-term plan and schedule for their teams.
-Direct the execution of their teams's plan, ensuring the team delivers on-time and within budget.
+Direct the execution of their team's plan, ensuring the team delivers on-time and within budget.

 - Report group's activities as required, including reporting to the